-Tips to Proffesssionally Photographing Your Artwork
+Tips to Professionally Photographing Your Artwork

 It’s essential for artists to have good-quality photos of their artwork, either for displaying on a website or for print reproductions.
 In this article, we’ll cover methods on how to photograph artwork, both simple and advanced to ensure high-quality results.
 This is the first impression your buyer will see and if you get it wrong they will move onto another artist who’s work is clear, squared up and as accurate in colour as it can be on screen.